 Named for GLAAD co-founder & famed film historian, was developed to encourage a greater number of films to analyze the way LGBT characters are represented: Character that is identifiably lesbian, gay, bisexual, and/or transgender (LGBT), not solely or predominantly be defined by their sexual orientation or gender identity (i.e. the character is made up of the same sort of unique character traits commonly used to differentiate straight characters from one another), & must be tied into the plot in such a way that their removal would have a significant effect.

-5. The Shulka Test
+5. The Shukla Test

 Developed in response to lack of diversity in film- noting that people of color can be more than a general representation of their heritage.
-Nikesh Shulka coined an alternative name, “The Apu Test,” to help widen the types of roles given to minorities: Two ethnic minorities talk to each other for more than five minutes about something other than race.
+Nikesh Shukla coined an alternative name, “The Apu Test,” to help widen the types of roles given to minorities: Two ethnic minorities talk to each other for more than five minutes about something other than race.